nocomplexity/securitybydesign/securityarchitecture.md

 To create a sustainable solution to reduce cyber security threats is to create a solution architecture.
 Within this architecture you design a solution that meets your functional requirements.
 But this architecture is also to match design the protection measurements needed based on your risk analysis.

-The perfect solution to reduce security to zero does not exist.
-A solution architecture helps in the process of optimising and controlling your risks.
+The perfect solution to reduce security risks to zero does not exist.
+A security architecture assists in the process of optimising and managing your risks.

 A good way to really speed up creating your solution architecture is of course to use [this reference architecture](https://nocomplexity.com/documents/securityarchitecture/introduction.html) as the basis.